flanksource/docs/mission-control/docs/guide/permissions/roles.md

 ---
-title: RBAC
+title: Roles
-sidebar_position: 1
+sidebar_position: 6
+sidebar_custom_props:
+  icon: lock
 ---

-Role-Based Access Control (RBAC) is a security model that manages access to Mission Control resources based on the roles assigned to users.
+Mission Control uses Role-Based Access Control (RBAC) to manage access to resources based on the roles assigned to users.
 Mission Control provides a collection of built-in roles to accommodate common organizational needs and security requirements.
 Users receive a role when joining the system, which sets their base access level.